 You know that we are huge lovers of a road trip and campervan holidays.
 It is great to throw out the routine, enjoy quality time as a family… and I love to see the children with messy hair, dirty feet, and enjoying life outdoors.
-If you have read my post on tips for a happy road trip – you will know that I always try to put together a little rucksack for each child with a few travel toys to keep the kids occupied during our travels, particularly when we are camping and can not always guarantee the weather.
-So what are our best travel toys for kids?
+If you have read my post on best travel toys for kids – you will know that I always try to put together a little rucksack for each child with a few travel toys to keep the kids occupied during our travels, particularly when we are camping and can not always guarantee the weather.
+So what are the best toys to take on holiday?
 Here are a few of our favourites from this Summer….

 Fuzzykins Cozy Cats and Fuzzikins Dozy Dogs

 The girls loved these.
 We had one rainy day during our trip and I always like to take along a ‘rainy day’ toy for such days.
 Each craft kit includes three figures, felt tip pens sleeping bags and accessories to play with.
 The girls spent hours colouring the Fuzzykins Cozy Cats and Dozy Dogs – a super rainy day toy.

 As the Fuzzykins Cozy Cats and Dozy Dogs love life on the open road, we had to take along this cute Campervan carry case.
 The children can customize the campervan with the colouring pens and stickers provided and it then contains all the Cozy Cats and Dozy dogs to keeps them all in one place!